-In 2019, HSBC co-financed the dredging of Payra port in Bangladesh, which will handle coal for seven power plants including the controversial Rampal plant next to the UN World Heritage Sundarbans mangrove forest.
+HSBC is arranging finance for the dredging of Payra port in Bangladesh, which will handle coal for seven power plants including the controversial Rampal plant next to the UN World Heritage Sundarbans mangrove forest.

 Yesterday’s @HSBC AGM saw Market Forces Analyst and Bangladeshi citizen Munira press the bank to withdraw its financial role in port dredging that would enable 40 million tonnes of #coal each year for 8 new coal power plants.— Market Forces (@market_forces) April 13, 2019